european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-20/SIMID-SCM.md

 Projected vaccination campaigns using the optimistic assumption have a counterbalanced effet starting from March 2024.

 Optimistic vaccination scenarios seems to lead to a double benefice than pessimistic vaccination scenarios.
-The benefice from Upper boundary vaccination seems more marginal.
+The benefice from upper boundary vaccination seems more marginal.

 ## Comments on observed dynamics given model assumptions
 The main noticeable difference between assumptions is that, if the benefice from the vaccination campaign on the projections using the pessimistic waning assumption is always positive, the benefice from the vaccination campaign on the projections using the optimistic waning assumption is positive during the period November 2023-February 2024 but negative during the period March 2024-April 2024.
-This might be due to a lower circulation during the first period leading to a weaker total protection during the second period, or to the differences in the dynamics coming from the calibration using this assumption as detailed in the "Optimistic waning of protection against infection" section (higher numbers of infections, more immune evasion or co-circulation of different variants).
+This might be due to a lower circulation during the first period leading to a weaker global protection during the second period, or to the differences in the dynamics coming from the calibration using this assumption as detailed in the "Optimistic waning of protection against infection" section (higher numbers of infections, more immune evasion or co-circulation of different variants).

 # Model assumptions